theadewole/Global-and-Crustacean-Fish-Export-and-Import/README.md

 - **Top countries by value and Quantity**

-The visual gives insight on the top countries in this by value and quantity which can be further distilled by trade flow.
+The visual gives insight on the top countries by value and quantity which can be further distilled by trade flow.

 ![image](https://user-images.githubusercontent.com/108795960/198080370-75995e01-9a6b-4ad0-b877-3cc69146dfee.png)
  ![image](https://user-images.githubusercontent.com/108795960/198080405-1ee4de4c-7017-4cb6-bdda-023c9e3f5276.png)